 - 1 cup flour

 - 1 cup semi-sweet chocolate chips

-Cream butter with both sugars and vanilla until light and fluffy.
+- Cream butter and shortening together.
+Add both sugars and vanilla, and beat until light and fluffy, about two minutes.

-Drop by rounded teaspoonfuls onto baking sheet about 2? apart.
+- Drop by rounded tablespoonfuls onto baking sheet about 2 inches apart.

 I rate everything I bake on a scale of 1-4 with 4 being the best and these Chocolate Chip Oreo Cookies earned 3 1/2 rolling pins.

 I believe the recipe made between 3 and 4 dozen and there’s less than 1/2 that left.

 It was great because you could taste Oreo in every bite and then Oreo AND chocolate chips in others.